Tlaquiltenango: Relief and water resources

 Dominant heights in the municipality of Tlaquiltenango are the Santa María hill, the Guajolote hill, the Huautla hill, 1,642 m, the Palo Verde hill, the black ground of the Ciénega, and the Limón.
 Along the boundaries of the State of Puebla and Municipality of Tepalcingo, are Tetillas, Cerro Picacho del Burial, Temazcales, and Cueva (Cave) de San Martín.
 Hilly areas cover 44% of Tlaquiltenango, mostly in the center and south.
 38% of the land is semi-flat, mostly in the center and south.
 Plains cover 18% of the total surface, mostly in the northwest.

 Water resources in Tlaquiltenango include the Amacuzac River, which flows from west to south; the Cuautla River, which flows from north to south joining the Amacuzac River west of Nexpa, and the Yautepec River.
 This last flows northwest, joining the Apatlaco River in Jojutla.
 There are also smaller, intermittent channels that descend from the mountains during the rainy season.
 In addition, there are springs in El Rollo, Nexpa, Los Elotes, Valle de Vázquez, and La Huertas.
 Finally, there are 25 wells—21 for drinking water and four used for irrigation.

 Flora and fauna

-Flora consists mainly of low deciduous forests in a warm climate.
-Jacaranda, tabachín, Ipomoea arborescens (the morning glory tree or casahuate, a medium-sized tree with white flowers), ceiba (a very large grayish-green tree with pink or white flowers that provide fruit), and bougainvillea.
-Wild animals include white-tailed deer, boar of collar, raccoon, badger, skunk, armadillo, hare, common rabbit, coyote, wildcat, weasel, cacomixtle, tlacuache (a member of the raccoon family), and bats, flagged bird, chachalaca (a very noisy bird), magpie copetona, vulture, aura (buzzard), crow, owl, and songbirds and ornamental birds.
+Flora consists mainly of low deciduous forests in a warm climate, ceiba, and bougainvillea.
+Wild animals include white-tailed deer, boar of collar, raccoon, badger, skunk, armadillo, hare, common rabbit, coyote, wildcat, weasel, cacomixtle, tlacuache (a member of the raccoon family), and bats, flagged bird, chachalaca, magpie copetona, vulture, aura (buzzard), crow, owl, and songbirds and ornamental birds.